nutratech/blog/content/posts/2022/09/fresh-breath-dental-hygiene.rst

 Using an electric toothbrush can remove additional plaque and stains, keeping your teeth healthy and white.

-Brush as needed, 3 times or more a day.
-Rinse with tap water when not using fluoride toothpaste.
-Only order "rounded" bristles, as these will not damage you enamel as much.

 Don't brush *immediately* after a meal, this can damage enamel.
 Wait a few minutes for food to loosen, swish with alkaline drops, and floss first.